redhat-appstudio/application-service/README.md

 ## Building & Testing
 This operator provides a `Makefile` to run all the usual development tasks.
-If you simply run `make` without any arguments, you'll get a list of available "targets".
+If you simply run `make` without any arguments, you'll get a list of available "targets"..

 To build the operator binary run: